The eIDAS Regulation

 - Robust developer APIs and integration tools to support one-off or custom integrations

-- Digital signature encryption that guarantees the integrity of e-signed documents and audit trails
+- Digital signature encryption and timestamping that guarantees the integrity of e-signed documents and audit trails and prevents tampering

 - Global data centers with support for data residency requirements and the ability to support private cloud and on-premises deployments